saturnlighting/literature-review/README.md

 reviewed the international literature available on this specific area of research.
 Fotios and Castleton (2017) provide a review of suggested actions to enable cycling lighting to contribute to the safety of cyclists.
-However, Fotios and Castleton (2017) focuses on cycling safety and lighting (for both bicycle lighting and road lighting) in the UK.
+However, Fotios and Castleton (2017) focus on cycling safety and lighting (for both bicycles and roads) in the UK.

 This paper aims to review international research on the relationship between cycling uptake and road lighting.